 In their review of Sierra Madre's Housing Element, the State Department of Housing and Community Development (HCD) has identified the City's standard establishing a maximum eight bed capacity for shelters as a potential constraint.
 While SB 2 allows jurisdictions to apply objective development standards to regulate emergency shelters, these standards must be designed to encourage and facilitate the development of, or conversion to, an emergency shelter.
 Limitation of a shelter to such a small size may limit service providers' access to funding and render the shelter economically infeasible to develop.
-In order to address these issues, the City will amend its emergency shelter regulations to increase the size limit to 25 beds.
+In order to address assess what might be a more reasonable size limitation that doesn't impact development feasibility, the City reviewed an inventory of existing shelters in the northern Los Angeles area.
+The inventory included numerous shelters that are 30 beds or smaller, including, but not limited to, shelters operated by the following organizations: Volunteers of America (Hacienda Heights - 30 beds), Tri-City Crisis Housing (Pomona - 28 beds), Dept. of Health Services (Van Nuys - 28 beds), Village Family Services (Burbank - 20 beds), LA Family Housing (Sun Valley - 18 beds), Recovery Bridge Housing (Pasadena - 16 beds), and Family Promise (Rosemead - 14 beds).
+Given that the inventory shows that shelters with up to 30 beds are feasible in north Los Angeles area, the City will amend its emergency shelter regulations to increase the size limit from 8 to 30 beds.